Ziba means beautiful

 Knowing where your food comes from is a critical part of ethical decision-making, and today it is more difficult than ever to be confident of the source and treatment of your food.
 Ziba ensures that our Afghan products remain world-class by batch tracking and tracing the Ziba products that you buy all the way back to the farms where they were grown.
 We are committed to sourcing directly from Afghan farmers and village-level cooperatives whenever possible so that we are confident that when you buy from Ziba, you are getting only the highest- quality Afghan-grown products.

-In Spring 2020, Ziba will roll out a detailed documentation program enabling consumers to see exactly which farm or cooperative their purchases have come from.
+In late 2020, Ziba will roll out a detailed documentation program enabling consumers to see exactly which farm or cooperative their purchases have come from.

 ORGANIC CERTIFICATION – coming soon!

 Ziba’s Afghan dried fruit and nuts have been grown the same way for centuries – whether it is our Heirloom products grown by smallhold farmers across the country or our Wild-Grown products which are only naturally cultivated.
 All of our products are grown using organic farming methods without the use of man-made fertilizers, pesticides, growth regulators or additives, or through genetic modification.
-While organic certification in Afghanistan is extremely challenging to obtain due to poor infrastructure, security concerns, and widely-dispersed small-scale farms, Ziba is helping to implement the first official Organic Certification Program in Afghanistan’s history.
+While organic certification in Afghanistan is extremely challenging to obtain due to poor infrastructure, security concerns, and widely-dispersed small-scale farms, Ziba is helping to implement the first official Organic Certification Program for dried fruit and nuts in Afghanistan’s history.
 Ziba will be at the forefront of this movement, and we will be among the first to provide global markets with Certified Organic products from Afghanistan.
 Watch this space for more details.

 ENVIRONMENTAL FOOTPRINT – coming soon!

 Ziba is committed to aligning our Environmental Footprint with our Company’s core values.
 We know that utilizing sustainable packaging is part and parcel of an ethically-conscious business.
-To that end, we are in the process of replacing our packaging with 100% biodegradable, compostable, recyclable bags with the aim of eliminating plastic from our supply chain.
-Our goal is to have this environmentally sustainable packaging in place across our entire retail and bulk product lines by the end of 2019.
+To that end, we are in the process of sourcing 100% biodegradable, compostable, recyclable bags with the aim of eliminating plastic from our supply chain.
+Our goal is to have this environmentally sustainable packaging in place across our entire retail and bulk product lines by the end of 2022.